 The Little Sahara Recreation Area in the greater Salt Lake City area is the go-to place for sandboarding in the Sevier Desert.
 It is a 124 square miles, 60.000 acres wide sand dune complex mostly open to recreational off-roading, but with steep sand dunes like the 700 feet tall “Sand Mountain” where you can go sand surfing.
 Make sure to bring your own sandboard!
 Other recreational activities include hiking in the vehicle-free area where plenty of plants, birds and reptiles can be found, or having your children play in two of the world’s largest sandboxes.

-Utah’s newest state park is an underestimated sandboarding destination near the town of Hurricane.
+Utah’s newest state park is an underestimated sandboarding destination near the towns of Hurricane and St. George.
 The Sand Hollow State Park offers a stunning landscape made both of red sandstone dunes and blue lake waters, and the amount of activities it has to offer makes it an amazing destination among both sand and beach enthusiasts: sand duning, off-road biking, boating, kayaking, jet skiing… you name it!
 Bring your own sand board or dune sled and try gliding the Hurricane Sand Dunes which have very soft red sand and are not particularly steep, making them a good choice for beginners.

 Sand Hollow Rentals offers sand boards and sleds for rent in Hurricane.
 Price is $65 for 8 hours or $85 for 24 hours and the boards can be taken to any sandboarding destination in Utah.